Pass Line Bet in Craps: A Guide for Beginners

 Betting on the Pass Line After the Come Out

-After the come out roll, you can still bet the pass line, but the bet will be based on the point that has been established.
 For example, let’s say the come out roll is a 4, and the point is established as 4.
 If you want to bet the pass line, you’ll be betting that the shooter will roll a 4 before rolling a 7.

 Pro tip: Why Most Players Prefer the Pass Line Bet